Ten musicians on repeat at Highline headquarters as we dreamt up and pulled together little mountain miracles this year.

 For those wonderfully cozy nights in the autumn or winter spent curled up on the couch with a good book.
 Throw on some Nick, light a couple of candles and you’ve got yourself a romantic, relaxed little Tuesday evening.

 And now for something completely different: when Highline’s honorary steeze doctor Dave Busch recommends an album as a must-have for a dance party, you damn well do whatever it takes to get your hands on it.
 Thanks to this ridiculously catchy, fun disco-electronic album, our headquarters have been privy to more than one impromptu team dance party and many more solo shimmy-shakes from yours truly.
 Oh, the things these walls have seen…

 cuanto vale el viagra en colombia A music lover’s paradise, six nights a week on the CBC (just not Sundays).
 Laurie Brown guides you into the mysterious, rich, creative depths of today’s most original bands, “the talent of now”.
 You’re guaranteed to fall in love with at least one song and have your eyes opened to so many more.
 Can’t get enough of it.

 Completely disappear at the end of the day to Max Richter’s incredible “Sleep,” a full eight hours of compositions that will make you forget whatever’s been keeping you awake at night (for me, deadlines).
 Surrender to the smooth pulse and haunting vocals and just imagine yourself floating weightless, effortlessly hovering through a dream into outer space or to the bottom of the deepest ocean.
 Before you know it, you’ll be in dreamland.
 The one hour version “from Sleep” is a compilation whittled down from the full production.

-I adore being turned on to new music!
+I love being tuned in to new music.
 Send me suggestions from your current playlist at [email protected].